-- Federal funds awarded by Minnesota Department of Health; examples include federal COVID Vaccine Implementation Grant dollars awarded by the MDH to community health boards, including: - Vaccine Implementation and Response funding (April 1, 2021 to December 31, 2023) - CDC COVID Workforce Grant (July 1, 2021 to June 30, 2023) - American Rescue Plan Act (ARP) funds - Other federal COVID funding from MDH - Other local COVID-19 funds: Funds that don't originate from a state or federal source; locally generated funds specific to COVID-19. - Federal funds awarded by another state agency or directly from the federal government: Any federal funding that did not pass through MDH or from federal government to local government and then to the community health board. - Other COVID-19-specific funding: Community health boards may select this option if none of the above applies (please explain).
+Federal COVID Grant dollars awarded by the MDH to community health boards.
+This may include:

+- COVID Vaccine Implementation and Recovery Grant (one grant) which includes funds from both Immunization (April 1, 2021 to June 30, 2025) and Epidemiology and Laboratory Capacity (ELC) funds (April 1, 2021 to March 31, 2026).
+These funds come from both immunization and Epidemiology and Laboratory Capacity (ELC) funds and are managed as one single grant to local public health for COVID work. - CDC COVID Workforce Grant (July 1, 2021 to June 30, 2024) - Other federal COVID funding from MDH

+Other local COVID-19 funds: Funds that do not originate from a state or federal source; locally generated funds specific to COVID-19.

+Federal funds awarded by another state agency or directly from the federal government: Any federal funding that did not pass through MDH or from federal government to local government and then to the community health board.

+Other COVID-19-specific funding: Community health boards may select this option if none of the above applies (please explain).